 Learn more

-This term is used most often to evoke the possibilities of continuing studies in a masters programme after having obtained a short bachelors diploma in a College or Graduate School of the Arts.
-Certain masters programmes are indeed accessible to these graduates, most often through additional credits (60 credits maximum).
+This term is used most often to evoke the possibilities of continuing studies in a masters programme after having obtained a short bachelors diploma in a University College (Haute Écoleà or Arts College (École supérieure des Arts).
+Some master's programmes are indeed accessible to these graduates, most often through additional credits (60 credits maximum).

 Learn more